Red roof, 16 x 8 x 4.5 $1,650

 Sandy and her sister Nancy Pendleton have recently combined their unique talents to create a series of collaborative artworks.
 Nancy is a well-established contemporary mixed media artist.
 The sisters work together to design a glass focal point that is then put into context on a mixed media panel.

-In Arizona, the collaboration pieces by Nancy and Sandy Pendleton are represented by the Wilde-Meyer Galleries in Scottsdale and Tucson.
+In Arizona, the collaboration pieces by Nancy and Sandy Pendleton are represented by the Xanadu Galleries in Scottsdale and Pinetop.